enkidevs/curriculum/linux/system-and-package-management/system-recipes/executing-scripts-on-system-boot-using-systemd.md

   - rc.local

 ---
 ## Content
+# Executing scripts on system boot using `systemd`

 Since most of the distributions migrated to `systemd`, the old way of running a script on boot by adding it to the `rc.local` won't be supported for long.